Darkle/MarkSearch/README.md

 Remember to mention about the extensions that search by site and date filter also works

+Put a note in the readme that sometimes the emailed bookmarklet takes a few minutes to arrive

 ### Help

 ##### Setting Up The MarkSearch Browser Extension